The Bankrate promise

 Rapid rehousing is another form of available government housing, but it has a different approach.
 Instead of offering group accommodations, rapid rehousing pairs former inmates with a dwelling of their own.
 There is also a case manager to provide any necessary rental or management support for up to two years.

-When you leave prison, it is often with minimal funds, which can put you at a disadvantage when finding housing.
-Thankfully, several financial assistance programs can help foot the bill and get you back on your feet.
+When you leave prison, lack of funds can put you at a disadvantage when finding housing.
+Couple this with virtually no job prospects and you have a catch-22 situation.
+Thankfully, several financial assistance programs could potentially help foot the bill and get you back on your feet.

-The federal government lends some support through multiple programs benefiting ex-inmates.
+The federal government lends some aid through multiple programs benefiting ex-inmates.

 As part of the Department of Health and Human Services (HHS), the Temporary Assistance for Needy Families (TANF) program is designed to provide low-income families with financial assistance via a monthly cash grant.
 This grant is available to felons with children who are struggling to achieve self-sufficiency.
 As such, payments can be used for a number of your average monthly living expenses, such as rent, food, utilities, medications and transportation.
 TANF has programs in each state to provide local assistance.